PS Castalia: Modifications, further trials, and end of ferry career

 Having been withdrawn for further modifications and improvements, Castalia re-entered service on 3 June 1876.
 The average number of passengers using Castalia increased from 1,741 in June to 2,933 in July and 5,388 in August.
 In March 1877, Castalia was fitted with new paddle wheels.
 These only had twelve paddles against the 32 of the original wheels.
 Although her boilers were priming, an increase in speed of 2 kn was achieved compared against similar power settings for the old paddle wheels.
 Although the trial was declared a success, Castalia was withdrawn from service.
 She was laid up on Galleons Reach on the River Thames, at Erith, Kent.

 The English Channel Steamship Company was wound up by order of the Court of Chancery following a petition from Castalia's builders.
 The ship being the only asset owned by the company and it was mortgaged to her builders for £20,000.
 In 1878, the English Channel Steamship Company was acquired by the LCDR, and Castalia was one of the ships that LCDR acquired.
 A further four-hour trial run was made on 17 August 1878 when Castalia sailed from North Woolwich, having been laid up for seventeen months.
 Speed was reduced due to her bottom being fouled and her steam engines not having been in use during that time.
 Following the Princess Alice disaster on 3 September 1878, the Board of Trade held an enquiry.
 One of the recommendations was that ships that were laid up, such as Atlas and Castalia should be either moved to different locations or moored nearer the river bank, leaving a wider area of the river available for navigation.
-On 24 October, Castalia rescued the captain of Ruth, which had sank in the River Thames during a squall.
+On 24 October, Castalia rescued the captain of Ruth, which had sunk in the River Thames during a squall.